-The intestines and digestive tract of the grizzly bear are short.
-Due to this, brown bears process food quickly.
+The intestines and digestive tract of the grizzly bear are short, which helps them process food quickly.
 Tender plants can be processed through the system In just over 7 hours.
 Knowing the limitations of their digestion system, brown bears prefer to eat young, leafy plants rather than mature plants.

 Plants make up a large part of the bear’s diet when they wake up from hibernation.
-In spring, when the bears awake, the plants are beginning to grow.
-At lower elevations, the snow melts quicker than at higher elevations and then bears use this to their advantage.
-The bears stay at lower elevations until the snow melts higher up, then move up to feed on the new, softer grasses.
+In spring, when bears awake, the plants are beginning to grow.
+At lower elevations, the snow melts quicker than at higher elevations, and bears use this to their advantage.
+Bears stay at lower elevations to feed before moving up to feed on the new, softer grasses when the snow melts.

 Grizzly bears eat insects as an important part of their diet.
 Brown bears eat earthworms, wasp nests, ants, and beetle larvae.
-Grizzly bears feed on a large diet of moths, especially during the summer months.
+They feed on a large diet of moths, especially during the summer months.
 Grizzly bears can eat up to 40,000 moths in a day, making the moth a critical food source.

-With each moth containing half a calorie, a bear can consume a huge amount of calories just from moths.
-Some researchers have advised that a bear can eat six months of calories in a single month, just from moths.
+With each moth containing half a calorie, a bear can consume a huge amount of calories.
+Some researchers have advised that a bear can eat six months of calories in a single month from feeding on moths.

 Hundreds of thousands of army cutworm moths, also known as miller moths, live in Yellowstone National Park, migrating from the lowlands to feed on the wildflowers that grow in the National Park.
 During the day, the army cutworm moths live under rocks on the mountain slopes in boulder fields.